Responsible consumption and production

 - maximising energy efficiency and recovery to reduce the energy footprint of products

-- renewable energy sources used to reduce carbon emissions.
+- renewable energy sources used to reduce carbon emissions

 During the difficult transition period from linear material consumption models to circular and sustainable processing systems, there is an urgent need to implement and install technological solutions that can decarbonise the existing high-impact chemicals industry sectors.
+It is important to explore renewable feedstock and energy sources to reduce carbon footprint and also evaluate the environmental impact of alternative technologies generated at the end of life.